webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Technology-based**
   - **Denial-of-service (DoS)/distributed denial-of-service (DDoS)**: force service to fail.
     - **Botnet/command and control**: hacker open backdoor(zombie), network between handlers(original infected host) and bots.
+    - **command and control (C-and-C or C2)**: network hacker use to control bots.
     - mitigate with updates and scans. monitor traffic.
   - **On-path attack (previously known as man-in-the-middle attack)**: compromise connection between hosts.
+    - **arp posioning/spoofing**(trick network that your the gateway).
+    - **MAC/IP spoofing**(duplicate MAC/IP address to incercept traffic and DoS).
+    - **DHCP/DNS posioning/spoofing**: give false lookup information to redirect clients.
     - mititgate: encryption.
-  - **DNS poisoning**: compromise name resolution process. or modify host file.
+  - **DNS poisoning**: compromise name resolution process. or modify HOST file.
   - **VLAN hopping**: gain access to unauthorized vlan by double tagging or switch spoofing trunk port.
     - mitigate double tagging by native vlan using different ID to any user accessible vlan.
     - mitigated by not allowing auto-configure trunk ports.
-  - **ARP spoofing**: gratuitous ARP with source address that spoofs legitimate host(so they update their APR table with hacker MAC). target is usually default gateway.
+  - **ARP spoofing**: gratuitous ARP with source address that spoofs legitimate host(so they update their APR table with hacker MAC). target is to become the network default gateway.
+    - mitigate: packet filtering firewall that looks for duplicate ip.
   - **Rogue DHCP**: rogue DHCP server on network.
     - mitigate: enable DHCP snooping.
 Authorize DHCP in Active Directory.
   - **Rogue access point (AP)**: AP installed on network without authorization(backdoor).